Featured Speakers

 Bonnie Carroll

 Bonnie Carroll is a recipient of the Presidential Medal of Freedom, a retired U.S. Air Force Reserve Officer, the surviving spouse of Brigadier General Tom Carroll, a former staffer in the Reagan and Bush White Houses, and the President and Founder of the Tragedy Assistance Program for Survivors, the leading national Military Service Organization providing comfort, care, and resources to all those grieving the death of a military loved one.
-Ms. Carroll founded TAPS following the death of her husband in an Army C-12 plane crash on November 12, 1992.
+Ms. Carroll founded TAPS following the death of her husband in an Army C-12 plane crash November 12, 1992.

 Andy McNiel, MA

-Andy is the Senior Advisor of Youth Programs for the Tragedy Assistance Program for Survivors (TAPS).
-Andy is an author and trainer on topics related to grief, bereavement, and end of life.
-He has been an advocate for healthy children, teenagers, and families throughout his career.
-He is a co-founder and an executive partner with The Satori Group, LLC, a national education, management, and consulting company focused in the area of grief and loss.
-He is the former CEO of The National Alliance for Grieving Children, Executive Director of The Amelia Center at Children’s of Alabama, and Director of Counseling Services for Hospice of Martin and St. Lucie (now Treasure Health) in South Florida.
-He is a trainer for the American Foundation for Suicide Prevention.
-He is the co-author of Understanding and Supporting Bereaved Children: A Practical Guide for Professionals.
+Andy McNiel is the Senior Advisor of Youth Programs for the Tragedy Assistance Program for Survivors (TAPS).
+He is an author and trainer on topics related to grief, bereavement, and end-of-life.
+Andy has been an advocate for healthy children, teenagers, and families throughout his career.
+He brings his dedication and expertise to TAPS, where he oversees, develops, and facilitates programming for young military survivors.
+He is co-founder and an executive partner of The Satori Group, LLC, a national education, management, and consulting company focused on grief and loss.
+He is the former CEO of The National Alliance for Grieving Children, Executive Director of The Amelia Center at Children's of Alabama, and Director of Counseling Services for Hospice of Martin and St. Lucie (now Treasure Health) in South Florida.
+Andy is a trainer for the American Foundation for Suicide Prevention; a co-author of Supporting and Understanding Bereaved Children: A Practical Guide for Professionals; and he previously served on the Board of Directors for the Association for Death Education and Counseling (ADEC).
+Andy holds an M.A. in counseling and a B.A. in religion.

 Carla Stumpf Patton, EDD, LMHC, NCC, FT, CCTP

-Lisa Zucker, MSW, LCSW, CT
+Lisa Zucker, MSW, CT